Human branding: Britain

-Branding in Australia
+Australia

 Offenders in Australia were subject to branding in accordance with British law.
-In 1826, in Hobart, Joseph Clarke was charged with manslaughter and ‘sentenced to be burnt in the hand’.
-In 1850, in New South Wales, deserter Daniel O’Neil was tattooed with the letter ‘D’.
+In 1826, in Hobart, Joseph Clarke was charged with manslaughter and 'sentenced to be burnt in the hand'.
+In 1850, in New South Wales, deserter Daniel O'Neil was tattooed with the letter 'D'.

-Branding in Russia
+Russia

 Branding in Russia was used quite extensively in the 18th century and the first half of the 19th century.
 Over time, red hot iron brands were gradually replaced by tattoo boards; criminals were first branded on the forehead and cheeks, later on the back and arms.
 Branding was totally abolished in 1863.

-Branding prostitutes
+Prostitutes

 Forced and enslaved prostitutes have often been tattooed or branded with a mark of their owners.
 Women and girls being forced into prostitution would have their boss's name or gang symbol inked or branded with hot iron on their skin.
 In some organizations involved with the trafficking of women and girls like the mafias nearly all prostitutes are marked.
 Some pimps and organisations use their name or well-known symbol, others are using secret signs.

 The branding is both painful and humiliating for the victim, especially when done with a branding iron, and may be also a form of punishment and of psychological submission for the prostitutes.

 Some years ago the brands were usually small, only recognized by other pimps, sometimes hidden between the inner vaginal lips, though other instances show that pimps have no issue with larger, more noticeable brands.